 Customers are disappointed to find that many products are out of stock in their favorite shops and that the delivery dates for online orders are potentially delayed.
 This causes an onslaught of customer inquiries around product availability and delivery status tracking, especially around major holidays or during seasonal spikes.
 And when retailers don’t have enough voice agents on staff to handle the ringing phones, their frustrated customers are unlikely to be willing to wait on hold.

 Because being proactive is key, smart retailers should deflect surges in call volume and ensure they’re communicating with their customers for maximum satisfaction.
 To decrease the number of “Where’s my order?” and “Do you/when will you have this in stock?” phone calls, retail companies might consider adding one or more of the following digital CX solutions to their customer service strategy.

 - Proactive SMS chat outreach.
-Through the use of AI and automation, a company can reach out to its customers and provide text message updates and information about an order.
+Through the use of contact center AI, a company can reach out to its customers and provide text message updates and information about an order.
 Convenient and timesaving, SMS is an ideal and increasingly popular communication channel between businesses and consumers.

 - Social media for customer engagement.
 Social media pages are where many users share both their positive and negative experiences with brands.
 Analytics can help a company’s internal team filter through the posts and comments, identifying those that are actionable and flagging them for assistance.
 This allows for faster responses from the customer service teams, as well as higher consumer engagement on earned mentions.